TuoooLiu666/tuoooliu666.github.io/_pages/about.md

 ## Greetings!

-My name is Tuo Liu (feel free to call me **LT**).
-I am a Ph.D. student at the University of Arizona.
-I major in Environmental Health Sciences, and minor in Biostatistics.
-My research interests include:
+Hello I'm **LT** (Tuo Liu).
+I'm a Ph.D. student at the University of Arizona, pursuing a degree in Environmental Health Sciences with a minor in Biostatistics.
+My research explores the intersection of:

-- Metabolomics
+- Public health: Frontline and Essential Workers, Firefighters, Occupational Health, and Environmental Health
-- Proteomics
+- Omics technologies: Metabolomics & Proteomics
-- Application of statistical tools, e.g., Multilevel/longitudinal Data Analysis, Machine Learning, omics, in Public Health research
+- Statistical techniques: Multilevel/Longitudinal Data Analysis, Machine Learning

-I serve as a Research Associate in the Burgess Lab and the Furlong Lab and focus on the application of metabolomics & proteomics on firefighters’ occupational health improvement.
+I work as a Research Associate in both the Burgess Lab and the Furlong Lab, where I specialize in applying metabolomics and proteomics to enhance the occupational health of firefighters.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.